Jump to content

 As we’ve detailed, a little space for some incidentals inside the tent is something I’m keen on.
 For our pack itself, dirty shoes, and gear that we want to keep out of the elements a vestibule will provide the necessary space while keeping rain splashback and snow farther away from the inside doors.
 While no vestibule space is truly needed, at least 1, or 1 per person, is very nice to have along with general interior space in the tent body.
 If the tent body also has pockets inside for gear storage space, without adding too much weight, all the better.
 This is more critical in inclement weather and during wet weather events.

 A tent floor should be made of a durable material, and should feature a “bathtub” type arrangement (where the floor raises above the ground for at least a few inches, to further waterproof the inside from running water or splashback under the fly), but in all cases you should still locate a campsite where pooling or running water will not be an issue.
 To protect the tent floor of the tent manufacturers will frequently offer a separate, and usually heavy, groundsheet, but this is optional with care in site selection.
 I still like the peace of mind, so I go with a not as heavy duty, but lightweight window insulation film groundsheet on my shelters.
-Some tents like the venerable Half Dome from REI include a groundsheet with the purchase of the tent.
+Some tents include a groundsheet with the purchase of the tent.

 Singlewall Silnylon Backpacking Trekking Pole Tent - Tarptent Rainshadow 2